tejasvi/fmctool/frontend/README.md

 ## Dev setup

 * Set `BACKEND_ROOT` to the host address of the backend server (usually `http://localhost:8000`) in `src/utils.tsx`.
+* Install the package dependencies with `npm install`.
 * `npm start` to run the app on [`http://localhost:3000`](http://localhost:3000). _Usually_ it auto-reloads on source file changes.
 * Compared to backend code, frontend code is less modular.
 Code folding will come handy.